marscher/trajdb/README.md

 The server will then answer with a list of URIs, from which the data can be downloaded.

-Downloads support resuming in case of interuption.
+Downloads support resuming in case of interruption.
 Downloaded files can be validated with the stored hash value to avoid data corruption.

+Streaming the file(s) directly (recommended for data store on network file system) to the client shall be possible.
+This avoids unnecessary copies.

 ### extend trajectory
 There exists a trajectory entry with the same setup in the data base which needs to be prolonged.
-The user has to specifiy which trajectory will be extended and provides the data.
+The user has to specify which trajectory will be extended and provides the data.
 The service ensures that only compatible trajectory can be concatenated (eg. by checking the topology and the difference of coordinates).